mbevand/florida-covid19-line-list-data/README.md

 ![Forecast of daily COVID-19 deaths in Florida](forecast_deaths_published.png)

-`forecast_deaths.py` downloads the [line list dataset][dataset] of cases.
+`forecast_deaths.py` does not rely on death data, but relies **solely** on case ages, date of first symptoms, and published CFR estimates.

+It starts by downloading the [FDOH line list dataset][dataset].
 This gives us the age of every case diagnosed with COVID-19, and the date of first symptoms (`EventDate` CSV column.)

-We assume the mean time from onset of symptoms to death is 17.8 days, as reported in [Estimating the effects of nonpharmaceutical interventions on COVID-19 in Europe, Supplementary information, page 4][o2d].

-We use 4 models estimating the age-stratified Case Fatality Ratios:
+Then it uses 4 models estimating the age-stratified Case Fatality Ratios:

 1. [The Epidemiological Characteristics of an Outbreak of 2019 Novel Coronavirus Diseases (COVID-19) — China, 2020][m1] (table 1, Case fatality rate)
 1. [Estimates of the severity of coronavirus disease 2019: a model-based analysis][m2] (table 1, CFR, Adjusted for censoring, demography, and under-ascertainment)
 1. [https://www.epicentro.iss.it/coronavirus/bollettino/Bollettino-sorveglianza-integrata-COVID-19_26-marzo%202020.pdf][m3] (table 1, Casi totali, % Letalità)
 1. [Case fatality risk by age from COVID-19 in a high testing setting in Latin America: Chile, March-May, 2020][m4] (table 2, Latest estimate)

+Then it assumes the mean time from onset of symptoms to death is 17.8 days, as reported in [Estimating the effects of nonpharmaceutical interventions on COVID-19 in Europe, Supplementary information, page 4][o2d].

-This produces a surprisingly accurate forecast, up to ~18 days ahead of time, because the mean time from onset of symptoms to death is 17.8 days.
+Finally, combining all this information together produces a surprisingly accurate forecast of deaths up to ~18 days ahead of time, because the mean time from onset of symptoms to death is 17.8 days.

-Keep in mind that the forecast does not rely on death data, but relies **solely** on the age of cases, date of first symptoms, and published CFR estimates.
+Even more surprisingly, it estimates past deaths very accurately: notice how the colored curves produced by the model follow closely the black curve (actual deaths.)

-We assume that infected persons who are asymptomatic typically do not get tested, so they are typically absent from the Florida Department of Health line list case data.
-Therefore, for the forecast to be accurate, we must feed the script CFR estimates, not IFR (Infection Fatality Ratio) estimates.
-The IFR would take into account undetected (asymptomatic) cases, and would thus not be consistent with the line list dataset.
+Since the model uses line list data, ie. *detected* cases, it is important that we feed it CFR estimates, not IFR estimates.
+Infection Fatality Ratios take into account undetected cases and thus would not be consistent with line list data.

 `forecast_deaths.py` also downloads reported deaths from the [New York Times Covid-19 data repository][nyt] to chart actual deaths alongside the forecast.